AdobeDocs/analytics-platform.en/help/report-builder/report-builder-hub.md

 ### Date range

-**Data range** shows the date range for the selected data blocks.
-If multiple data blocks are selected with multiple date ranges, the **Data range** link displays *Multiple*.
+**Date range** shows the date range for the selected data blocks.
+If multiple data blocks are selected with multiple date ranges, the **Date range** link displays *Multiple*.

 ### Filters